MaxStrange/primordial-ooze/README.md

                 in the initial generation, each of which is a Numpy Array of shape=`shape`.
                 They will be mutated according to `mutationfunc`, and evaluated each generation by `fitnessfunc`.
 - **shape**: The shape of each agent in the population.
 Must be a list-like.
+The shape of the agents must be a 1D array of whatever length like `(7,)`.
 - **fitnessfunc**: The function to use to evaluate the fitness of each agent in the generation.
-                Must have signature: `def fitnessfunc(agent) -> scalar float`.
+                Must have signature: `fitnessfunc(agent) -> scalar float`.
 This function will be evaluated on every single agent in the gene pool at each generation.
-                If this function is slow, it probably makes sense to use multiprocessing.
+                If this function is slow, it probably makes sense to use multiprocessing, unless the gene pool is quite small.
+See `nworkers`.
-                See `nwokers`.

 #### Keyword Args